mruehrmair/gamereviews/README.md

 ### Data Growth

-A single JSON file is fine for a small personal blog.
+A single `content.json` file is fine for a small personal blog.
 If the file becomes too large or hard to edit, split it into multiple JSON files.

 ## Definition of Done for Version 1

 Version 1 is complete when:

 - The app builds successfully.
-- The public game list loads from `assets/data/games.json`.
+- The public site loads from `assets/data/content.json`.
+- The game catalogue works.
 - Each game has a working detail page.
+- Review list and review detail pages work.
+- Article list and article detail pages work.
+- Reviews correctly reference games.
+- Articles correctly reference zero, one, or multiple games.
 - Screenshots and covers are displayed correctly.
-- The editor can import an existing `games.json`.
+- The editor can import an existing `content.json`.
+- The editor can create and edit games.
-- The editor can create and edit game reviews.
+- The editor can create and edit reviews.
+- The editor can create and edit articles.
 - Drafts survive a browser refresh.
-- The editor can export a valid `games.json`.
+- The editor can export a valid `content.json`.
-- The exported `games.json` can replace the published JSON file.
+- The exported `content.json` can replace the published JSON file.
 - The app works after deployment to static hosting.
+- At least three real games are present.
-- At least three real reviews are published.
+- At least two real reviews are published.
+- At least one real article is published.
 - The manual update workflow is documented and repeatable.